DR. TASLIM ALANI-VERJEE

 Alessia Caputo is a Registered Psychotherapist who provides psychotherapy and psychological services to adolescents and adults under the supervision of Dr. Taslim Alani-Verjee at Silm Centre for Mental Health.
-She previously worked in case management before pursuing a graduate degree, and believes this has deepened her understanding of systemic issues in navigating the mental health system.
-She works with adolescents and adults affected by mental health disorders, with particular interest in supporting those dealing with anxiety, addiction, trauma, and ADHD.
+She previously worked in case management before pursuing a graduate degree in psychology, and believes this has deepened her understanding of systemic issues in navigating the mental health system.
+Alessia works with adolescents and adults affected by mental health disorders, with particular interest in supporting those dealing with anxiety, addiction, trauma, and ADHD.
 She practices from a trauma-informed and anti-oppressive approach.
-Alessia engages in CBT, ACT, and DBT therapies and her work aligns with the tenets of the Recovery Model.
+Alessia engages in ACT, CBT, and DBT modalities of therapy and her work aligns with the tenets of the Recovery Model.
 She is also a Non-Insured Health Benefits Provider.